-Phylloscartes venezuelanus occurs in the Cordillera de la Costa from Carabobo east to Distrito Federal, and on cerro Golfo Triste in south Aragua and cerro Negro in south Miranda, north Venezuela (Meyer de Schauensee and Phelps 1978, Ridgely and Tudor 1994, Hilty 2003), where it is still fairly common in some areas but has suffered from severe deforestation in others.
+Pogonotriccus venezuelanus occurs in the Cordillera de la Costa from Carabobo east to Distrito Federal, and on Cerro Golfo Triste in south Aragua and Cerro Negro in south Miranda, north Venezuela (Meyer de Schauensee and Phelps 1978; Ridgely and Tudor 1994; Hilty 2003).

-It is fairly common in the lower and middle growth of montane humid forest and forest edge at elevations of 850-1,400 m (Ridgely and Tudor 1994, Stattersfield et al. 1998).
+The species is fairly common in the lower and middle growth of montane humid forest and forest edge at elevations of 850-1,400 m (Ridgely and Tudor 1994; Stattersfield et al. 1998).

 Conservation Actions Underway